 A tax expert can assess your financial situation and help you file an offer in compromise, which would lower your overall tax bill and give you more time to pay, or an installment agreement so you can pay off your debt with low monthly payments.

 Tax experts understand the language to use and the evidence to provide to successfully convince the IRS to accept an offer in compromise or agree to an installment agreement.
 They may also be able to have fees and penalties waived, further reducing the total amount you owe.

 If you receive a CP504 Notice of Intent to Levy State Tax Refund or Other Property do not ignore it.

-Let Solvable help you find a tax expert to help you deal with unpaid tax debt so you can get a fresh financial start.
+Let Solvable help you find a tax expert to help you deal with unpaid back taxes so you can get a fresh financial start.